-- There was a focus on continuous learning and improvement at all levels within the practice.
-We saw that the practice had protected time for learning. - Staff knew about improvement methods and had the skills to use them. - The practice made use of internal and external reviews of incidents and complaints.
+- There was a focus on continuous learning and improvement at all levels within the practice and the practice had just recruited a new GP to offer 70 extra appointments each week and has advanced skills in diabetes management. - Staff knew about improvement methods and had the skills to use them. - The practice made use of internal and external reviews of incidents.
 Learning was shared and used to make improvements. - Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance.